Tallguy00/php-powerhouse-suite/README.md

-# Welcome to your Lovable project
+# Welcome to your Ethio Electric Power House project

 TODO: Document your project here